chenop/form-on-change/README.md

 For example: Update the server for each change in one of our fields.

-the form-on-change directive support <input> elements, <textarea> boxes and <select> elements.
-We listen to the 'change' event so according to [JQuery documentation](http://api.jquery.com/change/)
+the form-on-change directive support <input> elements, <textarea> boxes and <select> elements. by listening to the 'change' event so according to [JQuery documentation](http://api.jquery.com/change/):

 > The change event is sent to an element when its value changes.
 > This event is limited to <input> elements, <textarea> boxes and <select> elements.